Recently a fellow backpacker told me she hadn’t enjoyed much of her journey because she had been massively affected by FOMO.

-Always try to be realistic about how much time you have.
-Pick a few places or things that appeal to you and then make the most of them.
+Try to always be realistic about how much time you have, then pick a few places that appeal to you and make the most of them.

 2. Stop and focus on the present

-About a month ago on my year-long trip in Latin America I realized I was no longer in the zone, so to speak.
+About a month ago on my year-long trip in Latin America I realized I was no longer in the zone.
+At all.

 I became too obsessed with the mechanics of travelling: I kept worrying about where I was going next, when I was going to be there, if I would be there in time to meet such-and-such…

-Maybe that sounds ridiculous, but it really made a difference.
+Maybe that sounds silly, but it made a real difference.

-I took my time watching a group of pelicans diving for fish, which was amazing to watch.
+I took my time watching a group of pelicans diving for fish.
 Then I had a beer and sat on a swing at a beach bar for a couple of hours just looking at people walking by and chatting with the bar staff.
-I went to a restaurant and ordered something without thinking, just to try something new.
+I went to a restaurant and ordered something without thinking much about it, just to try something new.